tamirgz/reverse-engineering-reference-manual/README.md

 * __CPU Inconsistencies Detection__: try executing privileged instructions in user mode.
 If it succeeded, then it is under emulation
   + WRMSR is a privileged instruction (Ring 0) that is used to write values to a MSR register.
 Values in MSR registers are very important.
 For example, the SYSCALL instruction invokes the system-call handler by loading RIP from IA32_LSTAR MSR.
 As a result, WRMSR instruction cannot be executed in user-mode
 * __Timing Delays__: execution under emulation will be slower than running under real CPU
+#
+## *<p align='center'> Anti-AV Detection (6/11/2017) </p>*
+* The usage of packers and crypters is popular for malware writers becuase it hides malware signature and malicious behaviors from detection by AV products.
+That is why nowsaday AV product also looks for signs of packer and crypter usage
+  * Signs of packer and crypter usage:
+    *
+    *
 ---

 # .encodings